SpComb/kontena-etcd/README.md

 ### `Kontena::Etcd::Writer`

-Maintain a set of nodes in etcd, automatically adding and removing nodes as the set changes.
+Maintain a set of nodes in etcd, automatically adding and removing nodes when updated.

-Supports TTL for automatic expiry, with periodic refreshing to maintain the nodes, and verify any conflicts from writes.
+Supports TTL for automatic expiry on writer crashes, with periodic refreshing to maintain the nodes.
+The refresh operation also serves to detect any write conflicts.

 ### `Kontena::Etcd::Model`